krohrbaugh/kevinsawful.website/_posts/2015-04-03-sync-wow-plugins-with-dropbox.md

 free.
 Here's how to do it (using [Terminal on Mac][terminal] or [admin-mode Command Prompt ][cmd-prompt] on PC):

-1. Setup Dropbox to sync a local folder ([sign up for a free account][db- signup]) 2.
-On your primary computer, which has your up-to-date add-ons and settings, move your settings and add-ons folders to a `World of Warcraft` folder inside your synced Dropbox folder
+1. Setup Dropbox to sync a local folder ([sign up for a free account][db-signup])
+2. On your primary computer, which has your up-to-date add-ons and settings, move your settings and add-ons folders to a `World of Warcraft` folder inside your synced Dropbox folder

     ```bash
     #